skymaurya/galaxy_classify/README.md

 ### 1. Data Collection & Preparation

 #### Collect the Dataset
 The dataset for this project is sourced from the Sloan Digital Sky Survey (SDSS).
 It consists of photometric image data for galaxies, with 100,000 rows and two primary galaxy subclasses: 'STARFORMING' and 'STARBURST'.
-The dataset can be downloaded from Kaggle [here](https://www.kaggle.com/datasets/your-dataset-link).
+The dataset can be downloaded from Kaggle.

 #### Data Preparation
 - **Handling Missing Values**: Missing values are identified and appropriately handled.